 Today, this TMK-TK-GK structure has become popular in the market.
 Under this structure, the same TMK may acquire multiple TK Investments to different TK Operators.
 A different lender (to a TK Operator) for a different class of assets can also be used.
-On top of these merits, this structure may minimise the tax leakage, possibly leading to a more favourable tax treatment than a GK-TK structure, depending on the tax treaty.
+This structure may give more tax efficiency than a GK-TK structure, depending on the country of residence of the investor and substance.